We are what we eat.

 What is your favorite brain food?

-Antioxidants are compounds found in some food, including the fruits and vegetables on this list, tea, and coffee, which help shield your brain from harm.
+Antioxidants are compounds found in some foods, including the fruits and vegetables on this list, tea, and coffee, that help shield the brain from harm.

 Others, like nuts and eggs, have nutrients that help with memory and brain growth.